 What kind of paper is best for oil pastels?

 It is best to use papers that are specially designed for oil pastels.
 You can purchase pastel papers or pastel cards or cardboards to use as the surface for your oil pastels.
-Therefore, the heavier the surface or paper is, the better.
+Therefore, the heavier the surface of the paper is the better.
 Because of the oil content, it is not recommended to use a normal paper or a sketch paper for oil pastels.
 As normal papers are typically thin, oil pastels may just get through it and just stain the paper.

 How to use oil pastel?